sveinbjornt/ensk.is/README.md

+# ensk.is

-# ensk.is - English-Icelandic dictionary website
+## A free and open English-Icelandic dictionary

 TBD